Turabian Format Quick Guide

-- We have a separate page with visuals dedicated to understanding and formatting headings.
-Note that Turabian requires additional spacing before each heading level, which is already programmed into the templates.
+- Note that Turabian requires additional spacing before each heading level, which is already programmed into the templates.

 - Headline case = all significant words, usually those with 4+ letters, must be capitalized.
 Use headline case for titles of works; names of journals; and first-, second-, and third-level headings.

 - Sentence case = only the first letter of the first word, proper nouns, and the word following a colon, if any, should begin with capital letters.
 Use sentence case for fourth- and fifth-level headings.